12061988/biking-club/README.md

 - **The Sign Up form**

   - The sign up section collects first name, last rname, email address
-  - There is three buttons where the user's choice can be submit (City, Outdoor or both)
-  - Easy interface to sign up for the user as the black background color contrasts the whitesmoke form
+  - Easy interface to sign up for the user as the black background color contrasts the orange fonts and whitesmoke form

  <img width="1343" alt="Capture d’écran 2022-08-11 à 13 32 42" src="https://user-images.githubusercontent.com/107476894/184124408-f0966548-48d8-4de0-abb2-596be44997b4.png">